-PFMA SECTION 38(1)(A)(III) AND TREASURY REGULATION 16A (SUPPLY CHAIN MANAGEMENT REGULATIONS)
+PFMA SECTION 38(1)(a)(III) AND TREASURY REGULATION 16A (SUPPLY CHAIN MANAGEMENT REGULATIONS)

-Section 38(1)(a)(iii) of the PFMA creates a duty on accounting officers of departments, trading entities and constitutional institutions to ensure that a procurement and provisioning system which is fair, equitable, transparent, competitive and cost-effective, is maintained.
+Section 38(1)(a)(iii) of the PFMA creates a duty on accounting officers of departments, trading entities and constitutional institutions to ensure that a procurement and provisioning system which is fair, equitable, transparent, competitive and cost-effective, is established and maintained.
 This is done through a supply chain management system, the details of which are set out in Treasury Regulation 16A.
 Regulation 16A.3.1 mandates accounting officers with developing and implementing an effective and efficient supply chain management system in his or her institution.
-The supply chain management system should provide for competitive procurement of goods and services, as well as disposal and letting of state assets, and importantly, compliance with ethical standards.
+The supply chain management system should provide for competitive procurement of goods and services, as well as disposal and letting of state assets.
+The supply chain management system must, importantly, comply with ethical standards and be consistent with the Preferential Procurement Policy Framework Act and the Broad-Based Black Economic Empowerment Act.
 When procuring a PPP, the government authority concerned is required to do so in compliance with both Treasury Regulation 16 as well as its own supply chain management policy (created in terms of Treasury Regulation 16A).